-Greedy decoding is a reasonable strategy but has some drawbacks such as outputs with repetitive loops of text.
+Greedy decoding is a reasonable strategy, but has some drawbacks; outputs can get stuck in repetitive loops, for example.
 Think of the suggestions in your smartphone's auto-suggest.
 When you continually pick the highest suggested word, it may devolve into repeated sentences.

 More broadly, choosing the top three tokens means setting the top-k parameter to 3.
 Changing the top-k parameter sets the size of the shortlist the model samples from as it outputs each token.
 Setting top-k to 1 gives us greedy decoding.

 The difficulty of selecting the best top-k value opens the door for a popular decoding strategy that dynamically sets the size of the shortlist of tokens.
-This method, called Nucleus Sampling, shortlists the top tokens whose sum of likelihoods does not exceed a certain value.
+This method, called Nucleus Sampling, creates the shortlist by selecting the top tokens whose sum of likelihoods does not exceed a certain value.
 A toy example with a top-p value of 0.15 could look like this: